mailcow/mailcow-dockerized-docs/docs/post_installation/firststeps-ip_bindings.en.md

 Changing IPv6 bindings is different from IPv4.
 Again, this has a technical background.

-A `docker compose.override.yml` file will be used instead of editing the `docker compose.yml` file directly.
-This is to maintain updatability, as the `docker compose.yml` file gets updated regularly and your changes will most likely be overwritten.
+A `docker-compose.override.yml` file will be used instead of editing the `docker-compose.yml` file directly.
+This is to maintain updatability, as the `docker-compose.yml` file gets updated regularly and your changes will most likely be overwritten.

-Edit to create a file  `docker compose.override.yml` with the following content.
-Its content will be merged with the productive `docker compose.yml` file.
+Edit to create a file  `docker-compose.override.yml` with the following content.
+Its content will be merged with the productive `docker-compose.yml` file.

 An **example** IPv6 **2001:db8:dead:beef::123** is given.
 The first suffix `:PORT1` defines the external port, while the second suffix `:PORT2` routes to the corresponding port inside the container and must <u>**not**</u> be changed.